This rich and creamy pumpkin custard recipe is the perfect dessert for your Thanksgiving or holiday gathering!

 Ingredient Notes and Substitutions

-- Pumpkin – I used 100% pure pumpkin, not pumpkin pie filling.
+- Pumpkin – Be sure to get 100% pure pumpkin puree, not pumpkin pie filling.

-- Large eggs – Used to provide structure and richness to the custard.
-So don’t skip it!
+- Large eggs – Eggs provide structure and richness to the custard.
+So don’t skip them.

 - Sweetened condensed milk – Take note that sweetened condensed milk and evaporated milk are NOT the same.
-If you don’t have it, you can make homemade sweetened condensed milk from evaporated milk (see link).
+If you don’t have it, you can make homemade sweetened condensed milk from evaporated milk.

 - Milk – You can use whole milk or at least 2% milk for this recipe, but you can use other types of milk, such as almond or soy.